Photo by Shutterstock

 Each year, the Perseids appear to radiate out from the constellation Perseus, which is how the shower gets its name.
 But the bright streaks of light we see on Earth are actually coming from the trail of debris the Comet Swift-Tuttle leaves behind as we cross through its path.
 When the comet’s debris—or meteoroids—enter Earth’s atmosphere, they heat up, leaving a bright streak of light across the sky.

-The Perseids peak the night of Tuesday, August 11, through the predawn hours of Wednesday, August 12, when Earth makes its way through the densest cloud of debris from the comet.
-However, Earth has actually been passing through the Comet Swift-Tuttle’s dust cloud since July 17 and will continue to do so until August 26.
+The Perseids peak the night of Wednesday, August 11, through the predawn hours of Thursday, August 12, when Earth makes its way through the densest cloud of debris from the comet.
+However, Earth will pass through the Comet Swift-Tuttle’s dust cloud starting July 17 and will continue to do so until August 26, so you can try viewing the meteors the nights before and after the peak night as well.

 You can see the Perseids from anywhere in the Northern Hemisphere where the skies are clear the night of August 11.
 For the best views, you’ll want to be somewhere with little to no light pollution, so you’ll need to get out of the city and to a more remote location.

-So far, it looks like the weather in Joshua Tree National Park, which is known for its stargazing, will be clear the night of August 11.
-The sky should also be clear on Tuesday night within northwestern Nevada’s Massacre Rim International Dark Sky Sanctuary, one of the five Certified IDA International Dark Sky Sanctuaries in the United States.
+The weather in Joshua Tree National Park, which is known for its stargazing, is typically clear in August.
+Northwestern Nevada’s Massacre Rim International Dark Sky Sanctuary, one of the five Certified IDA International Dark Sky Sanctuaries in the United States, is also a safe bet for good weather.
 While not as remote as dark sky sanctuaries, there are also many more Dark Sky Parks in the United States, which are publicly or privately owned spaces that implement good outdoor lighting (you’ll find many popular national and state parks on the full list of Dark Sky Parks).

-Unfortunately, scattered thunderstorms and cloud cover are forecasted throughout the eastern part of the United States, which could make it harder to see the meteor shower from the other side of the country.
+Unfortunately, scattered thunderstorms are fairly typical in August throughout the eastern part of the United States, which usually makes it harder to see the meteor shower from the other side of the country.

 You won’t need a telescope, since the Perseids are bright enough to see with the naked eye.
 However, NASA recommends giving yourself about 45 minutes for your eyes to adjust to the dark, so you’ll want to stay warm and have something comfortable to sit on while you acclimate.